yalmip/yalmip.github.io/_posts/inside/2017-09-21-debuggingunbounded.md

           problem: 2
 ````

-or perhaps even worse, the solver cannot understand if it is unbounded, infeasible, or perhaps even both
+or even worse, the solver cannot understand if it is unbounded, infeasible, or perhaps even both

 ````matlab
     yalmipversion: '20210331'